 The Group does not hold any voting rights in the Mega-E Group.
 Furthermore, the relationship between the Group and the Mega-E Group is that of a customer and service provider.
 The Group does not have rights giving it the ability to direct the activities of the Mega-E Group, nor the ability to affect their returns.
-As a result, the Group does not control the Mega-E Group and is therefore not consolidated in the Group's financial statements as from the date of the transfer, which is December 5, 2019.
+As a result, the Group does not control the Mega-E Group and is therefore not consolidated in the Group's financial statements.